Omega-6 fatty acids may reduce risk of bipolar disorder - ExBulletin

 Omega-6 fatty acids may reduce risk of bipolar disorder

+Omega-6 fatty acids, commonly found in eggs, chicken and seafood, may reduce the risk of bipolar disorder, according to a world-first study from the University of South Australia.

+Using Mendelian randomization, a powerful method of causal inference, researchers tested 913 metabolites in 14,296 European subjects and found that 33 metabolites (mostly lipids) were associated with risk for bipolar disorder.
+It turns out that they are related.

-Bipolar disorder is a debilitating mood disorder characterized by alternating periods of mania and depression.
-Although its etiology is still unclear, previous research has shown that bipolar disease is highly heritable.
-Results of this study demonstrate an association between bipolar disorder and altered metabolite levels, supporting the idea that circulating metabolites play an important etiological role in bipolar disorder and other psychiatric disorders.
-I am.
+Bipolar disorder is a debilitating mood disorder characterized by cycles of mania and depression.
+Although its cause is not yet clear, research has shown that bipolar disorder is highly heritable.
+If a parent has bipolar disorder, there is a 1 in 10 chance that the child will also develop bipolar disorder.

-Principal Investigator Dr David Stacey, Australian Center for Precision Health, University of South Australia.
-UniSA Clinical and Health Sciences; South Australian Institute of Health and Care Excellence, Adelaide, Australia, says: 'Accumulating evidence indicates a role for metabolites in bipolar disorder and other psychiatric illnesses.Causes of bipolar disorder We hoped that by identifying the metabolites responsible for this, we would be able to uncover the potential for lifestyle and dietary interventions. ”

-By applying Mendelian randomization, a powerful method of causal inference, researchers identified 33 of the 913 metabolites in the blood that were associated with bipolar disorder.
-However, most of it was fat.

-Researchers also found that the bipolar disorder risk gene cluster (FADS1/2/3), which encodes enzymes related to lipid metabolism, mediates the association between bipolar disorder and levels of arachidonic acid and other metabolites.
-I also discovered that there are.

-Biological Psychiatry editor John Crystal, M.D., commented on the study's findings, saying, “Arachidonic acid is an omega-6 fatty acid that is normally present widely in the body and brain and contributes to the health of cell membranes.
-This study takes an interesting step forward.
-We will provide the following.”
-We hope to advance efforts to develop blood biomarkers of bipolar disorder risk, particularly in patients with bipolar disorder and risk gene mutations in the FADS1/2/3 gene cluster. ”
+One in eight people worldwide has a mental illness, and approximately 40 million people experience bipolar disorder.
+Almost 3% of Australians (568,000 people over the age of 16) have bipolar disorder.

 |